VoLTA: Vision-Language Transformer with Weakly-Supervised Local-Feature Alignment: Overview of Vision-Language Pre-training Models

-In all the methods mentioned above, pre-trained object detectors are usually frozen during the training, and extracting region-level features from images can be tedious.
+In all the above methods, pre-trained object detectors are kept frozen during the training.
+Furthermore, extracting region-level features from images can be tedious.
 To address these shortcomings, end-to-end pre-training methods have been developed.
-PixelBERT \citep{huang2020pixel} uses convolutional neural networks (CNNs) based visual encoder and sentence encoder to obtain image and text representations, respectively, fed to a subsequent transformer via a cross-modality alignment.
-SOHO \citep{huang2021seeing} uses grid features discretization via a learned vision dictionary which are then fed into a cross-modal module.
-SimVLM \citep{wang2021simvlm} uses CNN and text token embedding for image and text feature representation extraction along with a unified encoder-decoder transformer trained on a PrefixLM objective.
-Finally, MDETR \citep{kamath2021mdetr} uses CNN and RoBERTa (along with corresponding projection layers) for image and text feature extraction, which are then concatenated before passing through a unified transformer trained on 1.3M Image-Text-Box (I-T-B) annotated data.
+PixelBERT \citep{huang2020pixel} uses a CNN-based vision encoder and sentence encoder to obtain image and text representations, respectively.
+These representations are subsequently fed into a transformer via a cross-modality alignment.
+SOHO \citep{huang2021seeing} uses grid features-based discretization via a learned vision dictionary which is then fed into a cross-modal module.
+SimVLM \citep{wang2021simvlm} uses CNN and text token embedding for image and text feature representation extraction with a unified encoder-decoder transformer trained on a PrefixLM objective.
+Finally, MDETR \citep{kamath2021mdetr} uses CNN and RoBERTa (along with corresponding projection layers) for image and text feature extraction.
+These extracted features are concatenated before passing through a unified transformer trained on 1.3M Image-Text-Box (I-T-B) annotated data.

 In recent years, the rise of Vision Transformers (ViT) \citep{dosovitskiy2021an} has motivated the research community to have an all-transformer framework by incorporating ViTs (instead of CNN backbones) in VLP models.
-Image patch features and text token embeddings are fed directly into a ViT model for pre-training in VILT \citep{kim2021vilt}.
-Visual Parsing \citep{xue2021probing}, ALBEF \citep{li2021align} and METER \citep{dou2022empirical} use ViTs as vision encoders for image feature generation.
-For multimodal fusion, ALBEF and METER use co-attention in their pre-training frameworks.
+Image patch features and text token embeddings are fed directly into a ViT model for pre-training in ViLT \citep{kim2021vilt}.
+Visual Parsing \citep{xue2021probing}, ALBEF \citep{li2021align}, and METER \citep{dou2022empirical} use ViTs as vision encoders for image feature generation.
+ALBEF and METER use co-attention in their pre-training frameworks for multimodality fusion.

+Another class of VLP models in the form of CLIP \citep{radford2021learning}, DeCLIP \citep{li2021supervision}, and ALIGN \citep{jia2021scaling} has been introduced lately.
+Although known for their impressive zero-shot recognition ability and excellent transferability to downstream tasks, these models typically rely on huge amounts of image-text pairs for pre-training.
+Contrastive loss forms the core component of the pre-training objectives in these VLP models.
+In such models (e.g., CLIP \citep{radford2021learning}, DeCLIP \citep{li2021supervision}), separate encoders have been used for each modality.
+On the contrary, modality-shared contrastive language-image pre-training (MS-CLIP) \citep{you2022msclip} leverages knowledge distribution across multiple modalities (image and text) through parameter sharing.
+In their unified framework, the parameters which are being shared between two modalities include the attention and feedforward modules and the layerNorm layers.